Summary

 Social Events

-Recover Virginia has hosted three monthly social meals from October 2025 to December 2025.
-All of which were at Emmanuel Episcopal Church with 68 individuals in attendance.
+Recover Virginia has hosted three monthly social meals from January 2026 to March 2026.
+All of which were at Emmanuel Episcopal Church with 81 individuals in attendance not including staff.
 These social events are important elements of our growth and for the people in recovery and the public for better understanding of each other.

 Survey and Evaluation of Services

-From October 13, 2025, to October 24, 2025, Recover Virginia asked participants to complete an anonymous evaluation survey.
-We received 35 responses during this time period.
-Of those 35 survey responses, the following data was collected:
+From January 19, 2026 to January 30, 2026 We asked those participants to complete an anonymous evaluation survey.
+We received 36 responses during this period.
+Of those responses the following data was collected.

 Organization name